rhosrc/anime-time/README.md

 To begin, enter the name of an anime title (movie, OVA, film, etc.) in the navbar's search field.
 You will see a number of title cards with basic information (# of episodes, release type, date completed).
 Click on one to learn more about it and add it to your profile, i.e. your personal watch list!

-You can also write personal notes about the series as you move through it.
+You can also update the number of episodes/installments you've completed and write personal notes about the series as you move through it.

 ## Stretch Goals